nrvanwyck/nrvanwyck.github.io/_posts/2019-06-28-visualizing-the-1911-census-of-ireland.md

 ![alt text](Household_Return.png "Household Return")

 This household return is indexed by house number (1), townland or street (Aughnahoory), district electoral division or DED (Kilkeel), county (Down), and year (1901).
+Each household return contains information on all of the residents in a particular household in a particular townland or street.

-The table displays all and only the residents of house 1 in Aughnahoory, Kilkeel, County Down, in the year 1901.
-But what if we wanted a table containing all of the household returns in the DED of Kilkeel for the year 1901, each indexed by townland and by house number?
+But what if we wanted a table combining all of the household returns for a particular DED in a particular year?
+For instance, what if we wanted a table containing information on all of the residents of Kilkeel in 1901, not just the residents in house 1 in the townland of Aughnahoory?

-We can use [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to create such a table.
-By feeding [this Jupyter Notebook](https://github.com/nrvanwyck/DS-Unit-1-Sprint-5-Data-Storytelling-Blog-Post/blob/master/Web-Scraping%201901%20and%201911%20Census%20of%20Ireland%20by%20DED.ipynb) the url for a particular DED in a particular year, we can create a giant csv containing all of the census data for that DED in that year.
-For instance, when we set the seed url to http://www.census.nationalarchives.ie/pages/1901/Down/Kilkeel/ and run the entire Jupyter Notebook, we wind up with a csv entitled 1901_Down_Kilkeel_raw.csv, containing all of the census information for Kilkeel in 1901.
+We can create such a table with [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
+By feeding [this Jupyter Notebook](https://github.com/nrvanwyck/DS-Unit-1-Sprint-5-Data-Storytelling-Blog-Post/blob/master/Web-Scraping%201901%20and%201911%20Census%20of%20Ireland%20by%20DED.ipynb) the url for a particular DED in a particular year, we can create a giant csv with all of the census information for that DED in that year.
+For instance, when we set the seed url to http://www.census.nationalarchives.ie/pages/1901/Down/Kilkeel/ and run the entire Jupyter Notebook, we create a csv entitled 1901_Down_Kilkeel_raw.csv that contains all of the census information for Kilkeel in 1901.

 ## My Data Set

-I chose to work the 1911 census data for twelve DEDs roughly centered around Mount Slemish between the towns of Ballymena and Larne in County Antrim:
+I chose to work with 1911 census data for three different regions in Northern Ireland.
+Using the method described above, I obtained raw csvs for (i) twelve DEDs roughly centered around Mount Slemish between the towns of Ballymena and Larne in County Antrim:

 Red Bay
 Broughshane